JayWan/JayWan.github.io/_posts/2017-12-14-[WDP]Wrap-Up.md

 2. We didn't consider the possible noise in the data when the cyclists are riding the bikes.
 Collecting the training data from a real bike can be difficult, but **we could have use `data augmentation` to add noise the the data artificially**.

+3. After `data augmentation` or `bike data collection`, we could probably **apply a low pass filter to the data** to get better results.

 ## Analysis

 1. All of the common techniques used when analyzing machine learning project can still be applied here, such as: